Final report for ONE19-336

 ALM pressure was very high in the fall leek trial and there was a statistically significant effect of treatment (see graph for detail).
 The densities were calculated by dissecting 20 leeks per plot and counting the number of ALM larvae and pupae in each leek.
 The mean ALM density in the leeks harvested from the REF treatment plots was the highest and significantly different from all other treatments at 33.8 larvae and pupae per leek.
 The second highest mean ALM density was recorded in the REF+AGLATE treatment plots (23.4), suggesting that waiting 2 weeks after the start of the ALM flight is not an effective strategy for reducing damage.
 The third highest mean (20.2) was found in the RE+PNHPS plots; this is almost certainly the result of the trouble described above keeping the edges of the ProtekNet anchored with the double hoop system.
 The fourth highest mean (11.2) came from the REF+AGERLY treatment plots, again suggesting that failing to keep the leeks well-covered for the duration of the ALM flight will likely result in higher levels of damage than is tolerable.
 The two applications of Entrust SC with M-PEDE in the REF+ENT treatment plots resulted in leeks with a mean ALM density of 7.7; a 77.2% reduction in ALM density compared to the REF treatment.
 Unfortunately, the mean density was still higher than tolerable in the treatment and contributed to the mean percent marketable yield of just 73% in the REF+ENT plots.
 The DeWitt row cover used in the REF+AGHPS treatment plots was a bit easier to anchor and, as a result, provided better protection to the leeks in those plots.
 The mean ALM density in the REF+AGHPS plots was 6.7, which was not significantly different from either REF+ENT or REF+PN (5.6).
 The most effective treatment at reducing damage from ALM in the trial was REF+AG.
 The mean ALM density per leek in the REF+AG plots was just 1.09.
 Again, though, growers should be aware that while using row cover without hoops made it easier to securely anchor the edges and keep ALM adults out of the plots, the practice did result in curvy leeks that some markets may not accept.

-The trial data suggests that row covers and exclusion netting both have potential to decrease ALM densities to tolerable levels in fall leeks without severely compromising crop yield, but only if those covers are left on for the entirety of the ALM flight.
+The trial data suggests that both row covers and exclusion netting can effectively decrease ALM densities to tolerable levels in fall leeks without compromising crop yield, but only if those covers are left on for the entirety of the ALM flight.
 However, it is critical that growers using row covers or exclusion netting secure the edges well enough to prevent any gaps in the cover where ALM adults can gain access to the crop.
-More research is required to evaluate the efficacy and cost of wider covers and, possibly, alternatives to the 76 inch metal hoops to support them.
-Using row cover or exclusion netting without the use of metal hoops showed great promise in reducing ALM densities, but growers must assess whether the distorted curvy leeks that result will be accepted by their markets.
-While two carefully timed applications of Entrust SC with M-PEDE reduced ALM densities by 77% compared to leeks just planted on reflective plastic mulch, the mean ALM density was still higher than most growers will tolerate.
+Using row cover or exclusion netting without the use of metal hoops was just as effective at reducing ALM densities as using the materials with support hoops, but growers must assess whether the distorted curvy leeks that result will be accepted by their markets.
+While two carefully timed applications of Entrust SC with M-PEDE reduced ALM densities by 77% in 2020 and 63% in 2021 compared to leeks just planted on reflective plastic mulch, the mean ALM densities were still higher than most growers will tolerate in both years.
 More research is required to evaluate alternative OMRI-listed insecticides to add into a program along with 2 applications of Entrust with M-PEDE to provide growers who cannot reasonably use covers with an effective alternative for managing ALM.

 This project sought to answer four questions regarding ALM management.
 Each will be addressed in order: